What is hydrostatic head?

 However, most waterproof jackets will exceed this, with figures of over 10,000mm very common, which is a good benchmark.

-Of course, as hydrostatic head ratings go higher the weight and weave of the fabric often increase too, which can negatively affect both breathability and comfort, particularly when running.
+Of course, as waterproof ratings go higher the weight and weave of the fabric often increase too.
+This can negatively affect both breathability and comfort, particularly when running.

 It’s also worth noting that garments you’d expect to experience a lot of abrasion will typically have a higher hydrostatic head to deal with the increase in pressure.

-Water column tests, which determine hydrostatic head, also don’t take into account how performance wanes over time or how the fabric performs in real-world conditions, so it’s always worth checking out expert and user reviews before investing.
+Water column tests also don’t take into account how performance wanes over time or how the fabric performs in real-world conditions.
+It’s always worth checking out expert and user reviews before investing.